Yagisan/The-Bustling-Valley/README.md

 Every day between 6:00am and 6:10am the game spawns in many objects.
 On some systems, this produces a noticeable lag or stutter when this occurs.

 Staggering the spawns out over a longer period to avoid this was tried but this resulted in multiple stutters as each group of spawns triggered, rather than a single one, so that solution was rejected.

+## Why don't all my craftables have snow on them in winter?
+The snow patches are only for the vanilla objects.
+Mod added objects do not have a snow patch, and vanilla objects repainted with Alternative Textures do not have a snow patch.

 ## I hate the new smooth graphics.
 How do I stop it?